Gstorm3005/Business-Management-Software/README.md

 1. Clone the repository to your local machine. git clone https://github.com/your_username/business-management-system.git

-3. Compile the source code using your preferred C++ compiler.
+2. Compile the Source Code:
+g++ main.cpp -o bms

-3. Run the executable file to launch the Business Management System.
+3. Run the Executable:
+./bms

+4. Follow On-screen Instructions:
-4. Explore the various functionalities and start managing your business more effectively!
+Once the program is running, follow the on-screen instructions to navigate through different functionalities and manage your business effectively.

 ## Contributing